 Sandra Murphy, et al. v.
 Massachusetts Turnpike Authority, Supreme Judicial Court.
 Plaintiffs' motion for direct appellate relief was allowed on May 25, 2011.
-Plaintiffs' brief to the SJC was filed on August 19, 2011.
-The Turnpike Authority's brief is expected to be filed in November, 2011.
+Plaintiffs' initial brief and the Turnpike Authority's brief have both been filed with the court.
+Plaintiffs have until December 16, 2011 to file any reply brief.
+Oral argument has not yet been scheduled.